AbhayDave/AbhayDave/README.md

-- 👋 Hi, I’m @AbhayDave
+- 👋 Hi, I’m Abhay Dave
 - 🧙‍♂️ A Linux Nerd and A fan of Minimal Customised Systems
 - 👀 I’m interested in Web, Cloud & App
 - 🌱 I’m currently learning Web